 So-called “vape” or “vaping” products represent a new and rapidly expanding segment within product testing and our laboratories continually work to adapt our methods according to the latest developments.
 The TPD 2014/40/EU places limits on the sale and marketing of tobacco-related products in EU member states and represents the first EU-wide regulations on e-cigarette hardware and nicotine containing liquids.

 TPD 2014/40/EU notification requirements

-Following the implementation of EU’s Tobacco Products Directive (TPD) on 20 May 2016 new requirements are set for importers and manufacturers of e-cigarettes.
-An overall requirement is that product notification must be made for e-cigarette products that contain nicotine.
-Notifications must be made before 20 November 2016, in order for the products to remain legally on the market
+The Tobacco Products Directive (TPD) came into force on 20th May 2016, bringing with it new requirements for both importers and manufacturers of electronic cigarettes (e-cigarettes) plus an overall requirement that product notification must be made for e-cigarette products containing nicotine.

-The requirements for electronic cigarettes imposed by the directive include limits for nicotine concentration levels, rules for packaging and labeling, and child-resistant guidelines.
-The TPD also requires that manufacturers and importers of vape products submit ingredient, emissions, and toxicological data to authorities in relevant member states using a digital platform called the EU Common Entry Gate (EU-CEG).
+The requirements for electronic cigarettes imposed by the TPD directive include limits for nicotine concentration levels, rules for packaging and labeling, and child-resistant guidelines.
+The TPD also requires manufacturers and importers of vape products to submit ingredient, emissions and toxicological data to authorities in relevant member states using a digital platform called the EU Common Entry Gate (EU-CEG).
 See the European Commission’s webpage on the TPD for more information.

 - Nicotine dose

 - Toxicological data for ingredients